Arijit123-cpu/JavaQuizApp/README.md

 ```

 💻 Option 2: Using an IDE
-  1. Open the project in IntelliJ IDEA, Eclipse, or any Java IDE.
+  1. Open the project in IntelliJ IDEA, Eclipse or any Java IDE.

   2. Navigate to Login.java.